jbfink/codercamp2012/raspberrypi/03_software.md

 * RISC OS
 * Android (4.0)

 .notes *not* Ubuntu, the ARM architecture is too old.
 But Fedora/Debian/Raspbian/Arch.
 Maybe others.
-Note specific Linux variants, mostly HTPC related (raspmc, elec-whatever)
+Note specific Linux variants, mostly HTPC related (raspmc, elec-whatever).
+Note that in educational contexts the language of choice is usually Python.